-Playing sports can be one of the great joys in a child’s life.
-As more children participate in organized sports, however, doctors are seeing an alarming increase in the number of young athletes suffering from overuse injuries.
+Playing sports can be one of the greatest joys in a kid’s life, but as more children and teens participate in organized sports, doctors are seeing an alarming increase in the number of teen athletes suffering from overuse injuries.
 Nearly half of all sports injuries in middle and high school students are caused by overuse.

-Children and teens are at increased risk of these types of injuries because their bones are still growing, and less resilient to stress.
-Also, they may not understand that certain symptoms are signs of overuse, and may try to play through the pain.
+Children and teens are at increased risk of these types of injuries because their bones are still growing and are more vulnerable to stress.
+Also, growing athletes may not understand that certain symptoms are signs of overuse and may try to play through the pain.

-If your young athlete has an overuse injury, it's important to see a doctor.
-Where you take them matters because the treatment their growing bones get today impacts their future.
-At Children's, we have a pediatric-trained team dedicated solely to caring for kids and teens.
+If your growing athlete has an overuse injury, it's important to see a doctor.
+Where you take your athlete matters, because the treatment her growing bones get today will affect her future.
+At Children's Healthcare of Atlanta, we have a pediatric-trained sports medicine team dedicated solely to caring for kids and teens.

 An overuse injury is damage to a bone, muscle, ligament or tendon due to repetitive stress.

-These injuries occur over time, usually from repetitive training (for example, running, overhead throwing or serving a ball in tennis).
-Overuse injuries happen in sports ranging from football and swimming to baseball and tennis – even golf.
+These injuries occur over time, usually from improper training or improper technique when performing repetitive motions (for example, running, overhead throwing or serving a ball in tennis).
+Overuse injuries occur in athletes playing all kinds of sports, from football and swimming to baseball, tennis and golf.

 - Tennis elbow

-- Pain that gets worse when your child is active
+- Pain that gets worse when your teen is active

 - Limited range of motion

-- Pain that continues for a while, gets worse sometimes or lasts for a week or more following injury
+- Pain that continues for a while, worsens sometimes or lasts for a week or more following injury

 As parents and coaches, it’s important to be aware that overuse injuries can be just as detrimental as fractures, sprains or concussions, even though they may not seem to be at first.
-And if not treated, overuse injuries can gradually get worse.
+If ignored or not treated, overuse injuries can gradually get worse.

-If you think your child has an overuse injury, take him out of the game.
-Tell the coach and call your child’s doctor.
+If you think your teen has an overuse injury, take her out of the game.
+Tell the coach about your concern and call your child’s doctor.

-One reason for the increase in these types of injuries is that more young children—as young as 7—are focusing on one sport year-round, which leaves young athletes vulnerable to over-training, stress and burnout.
-According to the American Academy of Pediatrics, however, kids shouldn't be allowed to specialize in a sport until they're older than 15 or 16.
+One reason for the increase in these types of injuries is that more young children—as young as 7—are focusing on one sport year-round, which leaves these athletes vulnerable to overtraining, stress and burnout.
+According to the American Academy of Pediatrics (AAP), kids shouldn't be allowed to specialize in a sport until they're older than 15 or 16.